git-mhaque/LocalAccountsApp/README.md

-Secure a Web API with Individual Accounts and Local Login
+Secure a Web API with Individual Accounts and Local Login (AngularJS)
 ================

 This sample shows how to perform local login in ASP.NET Web API.